tier2tickets/Knowledge-Base/content/deployment/ninjarmm.rst

 .. image:: images/NINJA06-Create-Configuration.png

 Click Add a Condition, select a condition.
-Now select Software from the Conditions list, Doesn't exist from the Presence list, and set the Name to Helpdesk Button. **Be sure to click Add "Helpdesk Button"**
+Now select Software from the Conditions list, Doesn't exist from the Presence list, and set the Name to Helpdesk Button. **Be sure to click Add "Tier2Tickets"**

 .. image:: images/NINJA07-Select-Condition-Settings.png